Split¶

 Responsive layout¶

 Ensure that the chosen layout works well on all device types.
 For small screen sizes, consider changing the layout to an interactive one where users can switch between panes.
-See the Main-Detail pattern's responsive behavior as an example.
+See the main-detail pattern's responsive behavior as an example.

 Code¶